 Some species have ear tufts on their heads.
 While they aren’t ears, they keep the owl camouflaged by mimicking branches and leaves.
 They also show the owl’s mood so others know whether it feels calm or aggressive.

 Why Owls Are Important

 These incredible birds play a huge role in balancing the food web in many forests worldwide.
 Barn owls eat up to 11,000 rodents in 10 years, which helps farmers because those rodents would gobble up many of their crops.
-And owls attract tourists to certain areas.
+Owls also attract tourists to certain areas.
 Birdwatchers want to spot these elusive and mysterious predators, so they spend money to come to places where owls live.

 While they are not endangered, owls do face dangers.
 For example, they are often displaced by habitat loss.
 In addition, chemicals like pesticides can make owls very sick.
-In addition, with so many cars and trucks on the road at night, they have been known to run into vehicles.
-Each of these reasons has impacted owls differently and sent several owl species into decline.
+With so many cars and trucks on the road at night, they have also been known to run into vehicles.
+Each of these have impacted owls differently and sent several owl species into decline.

 OWLS LESSON PLAN WORKSHEETS

 The Owls lesson plan includes two worksheets: an activity worksheet and a practice worksheet.
 Each one will help students solidify their grasp of the material they learned throughout the lesson.
 You can refer to the classroom procedure guidelines to know when to hand out each worksheet.